dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-management-overview.md

 - Distributed concurrency and data consistency
 - Bulk [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations

-Your application can used Dapr's state management API to save and read key/value pairs using a state store component, as shown in the diagram below.
+Your application can use Dapr's state management API to save and read key/value pairs using a state store component, as shown in the diagram below.
 For example, by using HTTP POST you can save key/value pairs and by using HTTP GET you can read a key and have its value returned.

 <img src="/images/state-management-overview.png" width=900>